 Manuscript pages are submitted in standard format: double spaced, 8-1/2×11”, 1” margins on all sides, Times New Roman 14 pt font (preferred), or Arial, Century or Courier 12 pt font, name and manuscript title in header, page numbers in header or footer.
 A one-page synopsis or working outline is also requested.

 Procedure: After the submission (file saved as Word 2007 document or in Rich Text Format and attached to email) is evaluated and a per page or per word fee is quoted via a contract, editing will commence following receipt of a down payment of $100 for new clients (payable through PayPal).
 The hope and desire is the establishment of an on-going working relationship between freelance editor and authors.
 Therefore, the assumption is the author will gain knowledge about craft issues as a whole and individual writing tendencies in particular.
 Subsequent projects from the same author have the potential of being quoted at a lower rate.

-From February 15 through February 22, 2015, Linda will be teaching a “Self-Editing Workshop” through Roses Colored Glasses, an online writers’ resource group.
+From October 20 through October 27, 2019, Linda will be teaching a “Self-Editing Workshop” through Roses Colored Glasses, an online writers’ resource group.
 This workshop provides tips so you learn how to tighten your sentence and paragraph structure to make your writing shine!
 Through the use of checklists, topical lectures and structured writing/revision exercises for each lesson, she gives you tangible examples of what to look for and how to fix it.
 For more information and to register, click here.